arduino/A2S2/README.md

 This code is licensed under GPLV3 or later, see license file for more information

 (c) 2018 Arduino LLC

 Code: D. Cuartielles

 Graphics: L. Balboa

 Based on code by:
 * Alan Yorinks (creator of the S2A python server)
-* Sébastien Canet (creator of the first UI for S2A on Windows)
+* SÃ©bastien Canet (creator of the first UI for S2A on Windows)
 * The AVRdude community

 ## RELEASES